MLopezJ/commit-client/README.md

 ## Expected input
 ```
-// 1- list of commit messages
+// 1- list of commit messages [ X ]

-// 2- prompt with a description of the project
+// 2- prompt with a description of the project [  ]
 ```

 ## Expected output